-The introduction of more AI capabilities in 2019 has moved the system from passively documenting vehicle condition for retrospective review to actively performing digital inspections
+The introduction of more Artificial intelligence (AI) capabilities in 2019 has moved the system from passively documenting vehicle conditions for retrospective review to actively performing digital inspections

 Extract from the Automotive Logistics: Finished Vehicle Logistics Magazine